 Inmates in Willow are allowed two 30-minute personal visits each week.
 A maximum of two people are allowed per visit.
 Visits that extend past 30 minutes will count as the inmate’s second visit for the week.

 Visiting hours at the Glenn County Detention Facility are determined by gender and custody status.
-For males, general visitation is Tuesday and Wednesday from 9:00 a.m. to Noon and 1:00 to 4:00 p.m.
+For males, general visitation is Tuesdays and Wednesdays from 9:00 a.m. to noon and 1:00 to 4:00 p.m., but individuals affiliated with certain gangs are separated to receive inmates on certain dates only, for instance Norteños being able to receive visitors on Tuesdays, and Sureños on Wednesdays.
 Female inmate visitation is Monday from 1:00 to 4:00 p.m.

 Inmates in protective custody can have visitors on Thursdays from 1:00 to 4:00 p.m.
-For those on administrative segregation, potential visitors must call the jail (530) 934-6428 to learn visiting options.
+For those on administrative segregation visits are regularly scheduled on Fridays, but potential visitors must call the jail (530) 934-6428 to learn more about their visiting options.

 You must present a valid, government-issued photo ID at the jail.
 Minors under age 18 must be accompanied by a parent or guardian.
 Active parolees, former Glenn County inmates (within the last 60 days), and those on probation may not visit inmates at the jail.